Scrapbook Titles and Sayings, Retired Life

 • Warning!!!
 Retired Person - Moves slowly - Naps Often

-• Warning - When I Am an Old Woman I Shall Wear Purple
+• Warning - When I Am An Old Woman I Shall Wear Purple

 with a red hat that doesn't go, and doesn't suit me.